 ABOUT US

 Our first stop was Singapore.
 What a delightful place.
-Dean & Me Everything was clean.
+Everything was clean.
 You get a fine if you throw trash in the streets.
 If you hit a tree with your car, you plant another one.
 And there was no crime.
-When Noticewe got off the plane in Singapore, we were handed the notice to the left.
+When we got off the plane in Singapore, we were handed the notice to the left.
 I think they’re on to something!

 They are unable to access adequate education, and because of the social stigma of "untouchability", society forces them to take low-paying jobs that provide inadequate income.
 They cannot afford basic food, clothing, shelter, medical care or education needs.
 There are approximately 1,000 remote villages and city slums in India where 300 million untouchables live - read more